 Hotel Facilities: It’s worth checking out what else your hotel might provide to avoid packing your own.
 Most if not all hotels provide bathroom towels, but do they also have beach towels available to use?
 You may not be able to live without straightening your hair, but do you really need to take a hair dryer?
 Why not check if this is something that is provided with your room, too?
 Also, consider the need for an electric shaver or toothbrush?
 They add extra weight to your already limited weight allowance as well as space.
 Use manual

 Sharing Items: From toiletries to hair tools, if you’re travelling with friends or family, why not see if there are any items you can both use to free up space.
 Travelling with the girls and are similar sizes?
 You could even look to swapping shoes and tops to create more outfits between for nights out on the town.

 Strategic Packing: Think about the way you’re packing and find the method that works for you.
 Roll items up or split into separate compartments.
 We would advice putting toiletries in loose so as to avoid one lumpy washbag on top of all your perfect compacted clothing.
 Toothbrushes, flannels and hairbrushes down the sides and in the gaps to make the most of the space you have.

 When it comes down to it, fitting in everything you need is all about being strategic and thinking rationally about what you need.
 Work out your outfits to ensure everything goes and that you’re not taking items you’re not likely to even wear.
-Alternatively, follow our foolproof hack and you can afford to be more flexible with what you pack.
+Alternatively, follow our foolproof travel hacks and you can afford to be more flexible with what you pack.